What is CRG163?

 - 2002 to present - vehicle purchased by Richard Lloyd Jones for further restoration and preservation

 On 06 March, 2020 CRG163 celebrated its 50 year anniversary since the date of its first registration of 06 March 1970.
 It was therefore a special year for CRG163 and very apt as we enter the next chapter.
-Unfortunately any restoration or events have been hindered by the pandemic emergency.Covid19 impact
+Unfortunately any restoration progress was hindered by the pandemic emergency.Covid19 impact